 Get to Know Each Other

 Your relationship starts on Day 1.
-It sounds obvious, but taking time at the beginning to learn more about each other is an important step to start building trust and send the message that you care about your mentee’s success.
+Taking time to learn more about each other is an important step to start building trust and developing connections.
 You could do a school orientation and tour, have lunch out together, exchange phone numbers, or chat over coffee!
 Some things to consider: